Badatos/neverwinterguide_FR/07 - Quick Adventures/01 - The Abandoned Townhouse.md

 The Storm Gyre attacks any creatures on sight and will fight until it is destroyed.
 It is not particularly smart, and will attack the nearest creature.
 However, if multiple creatures are close together, it will attempt to use its lightning attack to arc lightning through multiple creatures.

-After defeating the Storm Gyre, players that search through the wardrobe in the bedroom will find a random item from [Magic Item Table B](https://www.dndbeyond.com/sources/dmg/treasure#MagicItemTableB) from the Dungeon Master's Guide.
+After defeating the Storm Gyre, players that search through the wardrobe in the bedroom will find a random item from [Magic Item Table B](https://www.dndbeyond.com/sources/dmg/treasure#MagicItemTableB) from the Maître du Donjon's Guide.
 Pinned to a desk is a note that simply reads:

 > My dearest Karis - If you're reading this, know that I'm truly sorry. - **Elden** {.paper}